 Take a fresh backup.
 I have switched from free BackWPup to paid Vaultpress plugin.
 For $5/month, they provide best backup service in the industries.
 Totally worth it.

-Malwares are bad and you need to remove them fast.
+Malware are bad and you need to remove them fast.
 Or you’ll lose your daily revenue and Google will also blacklist your website.
-This is both short and long term loss.
-So, if there is malware attack on your site, solving it should be your first priority.
+This is both short and long-term loss.
+So, if there is a malware attack on your site, solving it should be your first priority.

 Now, If you are lucky enough, the free tools will be able to remove malware.
 But if that doesn’t work, then don’t waste your time and get professional help ASAP.